intsystems/.github/profile/repository_structure_rtfm.md

 5. Please change the status of your research project in the table according to your actual research status timely.

 ## Repository for graduate works
-* Add topics "graduate", and one of "master", "bachelor" to tour repository
+* Add topics "graduate", and one of "master", "bachelor","phd" to your repository
 * Details of the creation of the repository appear every semester on the department’s channels.
 * You can use [previous year repositories](https://intsystems.github.io/materials/nir/) as examples.